Tekalo/common-app-api/auth0/README.md

 - If the applicant chooses not to use a social identity provider, they can create a password for their account via the Tekalo login page password reset link.
 The shell account, which already has connection type `Username-Password-Authentication` will be updated with the new password set by the user.
 This converts the shell account into a verified user account.

-If Auth0 account linking is setup, this action will no longer be necssary.
+If Auth0 account linking is setup, this action will no longer be necessary.